On SYZ mirrors of Hirzebruch surfaces: Introduction

 The SYZ conjecture extends beyond Calabi-Yau manifolds.
 The mirror of a non-Calabi-Yau K\"ahler manifold $X$ relative to an anticanonical divisor $D$ is known to be a Landau-Ginzburg model, i.e., a K\"ahler manifold $Y$ constructed from a moduli space of special Lagrangian tori in $X\setminus D$, together with a holomorphic function $W$ on it (\cite{HV00}).
 The function $W$, which is called the superpotential, encodes information about the $\mathfrak{m}_0$ obstruction in Floer homology, and is given by a sum of weighted counts of Maslov index $2$ holomorphic discs with boundary on a fixed Lagrangian torus. ($Y$ is actually constructed as an analytic space over a Novikov field, to avoid possible convergence issues in the definition of $W$.)

-Moreover, if some of the Lagrangian tori bound Maslov index $0$ discs, then wall-crossing phenomena occur and the actual mirror space differs from the moduli space of Lagrangian tori by instanton corrections (\cite[\S 3]{DA07}).
+Moreover, if some of the Lagrangian tori bound Maslov index $0$ discs, then wall-crossing phenomena occur and the actual mirror space differs from the moduli space of Lagrangian tori by instanton corrections (\cite{DA07}).
 (See for example \cite{HY25} for a rigorous argument.)

 Counting these holomorphic discs of index $0$ and $2$ essentially amounts to calculating certain open Gromov-Witten invariants.
 This is straightforward in some cases, e.g., for Fano toric manifolds.
-In general, however, to regularize the moduli spaces of discs we may need to perturb the complex structure of the K\"ahler manifold $X$.
-This can happen even in the toric case, when $X$ is not Fano.
-In this context, Hirzebruch surfaces, despite their relatively simple geometric structure, present a natural testing ground for studying the SYZ mirror construction outside of the Fano setting and examining the dependence of the construction on the choice of perturbation of the complex structure.
+In general, the moduli spaces of holomorphic discs need not be regular.
+It is therefore necessary to introduce appropriate perturbations to achieve transversality, which ensures that the resulting disc counts are well defined.
+This phenomenon can already occur in the toric case when $X$ is not Fano.
+In this context, Hirzebruch surfaces, despite their relatively simple geometric structure, provide a natural testing ground for studying the SYZ mirror construction outside the Fano setting and for examining its dependence on the choice of the regularizing perturbation.

+In this paper, we regularize the disc moduli spaces on Hirzebruch surfaces by perturbing the complex structure through explicit integrable deformations, rather than perturbing the almost complex structure (\cite{J-curve}) or invoking virtual techniques (\cite{FOOObook}); this choice endows the perturbation with a more concrete geometric meaning and makes the dependence of the mirror on the choice of perturbation more transparent.

+\begin{remark} Before giving more specific background on Hirzebruch surfaces, we first clarify what we mean by the SYZ mirror of a toric manifold $X$ relative to the toric anticanonical divisor $D$.

+As a space, the mirror is the moduli space of weakly unobstructed objects in the Fukaya category of \(X\) supported on product Lagrangian tori.
+Concretely, a point of this space corresponds to the following data: a product torus in

+together with a unitary rank-\(1\) Novikov local system, Floer perturbation data used to regularize the moduli spaces of stable holomorphic discs in \(X\), and optionally a weak bounding cochain (which in our setting can be absorbed into the choice of local system).

+This moduli space carries a natural regular function—the superpotential—defined by the Floer-theoretic obstruction term \(\mathfrak{m}_0\), which is given by a regularized weighted count of Maslov index $2$ discs with boundary on the given product torus.

+The mirror admits coordinate charts modeled on domains in \((\Lambda^*)^n\), in which the superpotential is expressed as a Laurent series (a polynomial in the Fano toric case).
+Distinct charts arise from different enumerative behaviors of these tori and are related by wall-crossing coordinate transformations.
+For Fano toric manifolds, there is only a single chart. \end{remark}

 The $k^{\text{th}}$ \textbf{Hirzebruch surface} $\F_k$ is the total space of the projective bundle Hirzebruch surfaces are basic examples of toric Kähler surfaces, whose moment polytopes can be depicted as trapezoids.
 See Figure \ref{image_1}, where the slanted edge of the trapezoid has slope $-\frac{1}{k}$.